moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/helper-scripts.md

   order: 3
 ---

-Inside of the moonlight repository, there is a `scripts` folder with some tools in it.
+Inside the moonlight repository, there is a `scripts` folder with some tools in it.

 ## update.js